elpassion/Showcase/content/RxSwift-workshops/README.md

 The mobile team at **EL Passion** is very enthusiastic about reactive programming.
 The reactive approach helps us build the apps thinking about the functionalities, not about technical matters of keeping the internal state in sync.

-In fact, we use the reactive programming so extensively that we'd decided to share the knowledge with others.
+In fact, we use reactive programming so extensively that we'd decided to share the knowledge with others.
 We've held two editions of RxSwift workshops during which we've mentored almost **40 iOS developers** through their first steps with the framework and reactive programming in general!

 ## Content